Hive-Academy/roocode-generator/memory-bank/DeveloperGuide.md

 ### 7.2.
 Debugging

 - **Logging**: Use the`ILogger` service (`logger.debug`, `logger.info`, etc.) to output information during execution.
-- **Debugger**: Use your IDE's debugger (e.g., VS Code's Node.js debugger) to step through code execution, inspect variables, and set breakpoints.
+- **VS Code Debugger**: Configure VS Code's debugger (`launch.json`) to step through the code.
+Set breakpoints and inspect variables.
-- **Error Stacks**: Analyze error stack traces to pinpoint the source of errors.
-- **Raw API Responses**: Log raw API responses when troubleshooting external service integrations to understand the exact data being received.
+  - Example `launch.json` configuration for debugging the CLI:
+    `json
+{
+  \"version\": \"0.2.0\",
+  \"configurations\": [
+    {
+      \"type\": \"node\",
+      \"request\": \"launch\",
+      \"name\": \"Debug CLI\",
+      \"runtimeArgs\": [\"-r\", \"ts-node/register\"],
+      \"args\": [\"${workspaceFolder}/src/bin/roocode-generator.ts\", \"generate\", \"--generators\", \"memory-bank\"], // Add your CLI args here
+      \"console\": \"integratedTerminal\",
+      \"internalConsoleOptions\": \"neverOpen\",
+      \"sourceMaps\": true,
+      \"cwd\": \"${workspaceFolder}\"
+    }
+  ]
+}
+    `

 ## 8. Contributing

 Contributions are welcome!
-Please follow the development workflow outlined in Section 3 and the code guidelines in Section 4.
+Please follow the workflow outlined in Section 3.
+Ensure your code adheres to the guidelines in Section 4, includes appropriate tests, and passes all CI checks.

-1. Fork the repository.
-2. Create a feature branch (`git checkout -b feat/your-feature`).
-3. Implement your changes and write tests.
-4. Commit your changes using Conventional Commits (`git commit -m "feat: add new feature"`).
-5. Push to your fork (`git push origin feat/your-feature`).
-6. Create a Pull Request to the main repository's `main`branch.
-7. Address any feedback during code review.
+When adding new features or making significant changes:

+- **Update Documentation**: If your changes affect the project structure, workflow, or usage, update the relevant documentation files (e.g., `README.md`, `DeveloperGuide.md`, `TechnicalArchitecture.md`).
+- **Consider Templates**: If adding new modes or significantly altering existing ones, update the corresponding rule templates in `templates/rules/`.
+If adding new task types, consider adding templates to `templates/memory-bank/templates/`.",
+- **Maintain Tests**: Ensure existing tests pass and add new tests to cover your changes.
+Maintain or improve test coverage.

 ## 9. Security

-Please see the [SECURITY.md](./SECURITY.md) file for details on how to report security vulnerabilities.
+Refer to the `SECURITY.md` file for details on reporting security vulnerabilities.
+Be mindful of API keys and sensitive information.
+Do not commit secrets to the repository.

 ## 10. Project Status

 The project is currently under active development.
+See the project board or issue tracker for ongoing work and future plans.

 ## 11. License

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.

 ---

-**Document Version History:**

-- **Version 1.0.1 (2025-05-02):** Major refactor: Restructured sections, corrected duplicated code block line numbers, converted wiki-links to Markdown links, updated test co-location status, condensed overlapping content with `TechnicalArchitecture.md`, removed changelog section, updated metadata.
-- **Version 1.1.0 (2024-08-28):** Added sections on Modular DI Registration Pattern, Memory Bank Service Testing Patterns, and Handling Module Compatibility with Vite.
-Updated sections on Project Structure, Command Execution Flow, and Common Operations to reflect the new`ai-magic`generator and simplified`--generators`flag.
-Clarified interface naming conventions. _(Note: This version number was incorrectly assigned before the 1.0.1 refactor)_
-- **Version 1.0.0 (2024-07-25):** Initial version covering basic setup, structure, workflow, and guidelines.

----

-**Memory Bank References:**

-The following information from memory bank files informed this document:

-1. From ProjectOverview.md:

-    - Project goals and scope.
-    - Key features and their status.

-2. From TechnicalArchitecture.md:

-    - Overall system architecture.
-    - Design patterns used (DI, Result).
-    - Component interactions (CLI, ApplicationContainer, Generators, LLM).

-3. From DeveloperGuide.md (previous version):
-    - Existing development practices and standards.
-    - Existing documentation structure.

----

-**Generated Content:**

-This document was generated by the RooCode Generator's`ai-magic`generator using the`memory-bank` option.

----

-**Disclaimer:**

-This document is automatically generated based on the project's codebase and existing documentation.
-While efforts are made to ensure accuracy, it may not always be perfectly up-to-date or complete.
-Always refer to the source code and consult with team members for definitive information.
+Generated by RooCode Generator
+Version: 1.0.1
+Timestamp: 2025-05-02T15:38:00Z // Example timestamp